paultopia/conlaw_casebook/spring-2022-iteration/05a-justiciability.md

 In an odd way, the political question doctrine is kind of the opposite of the sorts of ideas that we saw in Marbury v.
 Madison.
 Remember that Chief Justice Marshall's whole argument in Marbury was that the other branches had to obey the Constitution, and the Court's job was to say what the Constitution means, full stop.
 Now we learn that this isn't completely true, that if, for example, the Constitution says that the Senate shall try all impeachments, the Supreme Court has no business saying what "try," as written in the Constitution, means---that's actually the sole determination of the Senate.

 Baker v.
-Carr, has the core test for political questions.
+Carr has the core test for political questions.
 The key passage states a test that runs as follows.

 An issue is a nonjusticiable political question if the issue is characterized by one of the following: